 - Personal injury cases where settlement negotiations have failed.

-- Criminal defense cases requiring representation in court.
+- Criminal defense cases require representation in court.

 - Civil disputes that cannot be resolved through mediation or arbitration.